Tie the knot in Spain

 Cost of getting married or eloping in Spain

 The cost of travelling to Spain would be around 80-175 euros per person per day and around 1,500 - 2,000 euros per week.
-Getting married in Spain is relatively cheaper than marrying in other European destination like Switzerland, Italy, France or UK because of the higher competition, thus lowering the rates of wedding suppliers.
+Getting married in Spain is relatively cheaper than marrying in other European destinations like Switzerland, Italy, France, or UK because of the higher competition, thus lowering the rates of wedding suppliers.
+Even weddings in the scenic Balearic Islands could be more cost-efficient.
 Check out our wedding packages to get a better grasp of the cost of a organising you destination wedding in Spain.
 You can also try our package builder to get an instant quote for your customised wedding package.
 For a relatively lower elopement cost, get married in Spain in winter season when travel costs and wedding venue rates are cheaper.
 Head on to our site to see our list of venues for weddings in Spain, and get a quotation too.

 Frequently Asked Questions